The Who: Endless Wire

 The Who toured in support of Endless Wire, including the BBC Electric Proms at the Roundhouse in London in 2006, headlining the 2007 Glastonbury Festival, a half-time appearance at the Super Bowl XLIV in 2010 and being the final act at the closing ceremony of the London 2012 Olympic Games.
-In November 2012, The Who released Live at Hull, an album of the band's performance the night after the Live at Leeds gig.
+In November 2012, the Who released Live at Hull, an album of the band's performance the night after the Live at Leeds gig.

-Quadrophenia and More
+Quadrophenia and More tour

-In 2010, The Who performed Quadrophenia with parts played by Vedder and Tom Meighan at the Royal Albert Hall as part of the Teenage Cancer Trust series of 10 gigs.
+In 2010, the Who performed Quadrophenia with parts played by Vedder and Tom Meighan at the Royal Albert Hall as part of the Teenage Cancer Trust series of 10 gigs.
 A planned tour for early 2010 was jeopardised by the return of Townshend's tinnitus.
 He experimented with an in-ear monitoring system that was recommended by Neil Young and his audiologist.

 The Quadrophenia and More tour started in November 2012 in Ottawa with keyboardists John Corey, Loren Gold and Frank Simes, the last of whom was also musical director.
 In February 2013, Starkey pulled a tendon and was replaced for a gig by Scott Devours, who performed with less than four hours' notice.
 The tour moved to Europe and the UK, and ended at the Wembley Arena in July 2013.